9 MIN READ

 The same is true for work performance – yours or your employees'.
-There are aspects of it that you can readily identify as needing work and others parts that you know are working really well.
-However, with normal performance reviews, you rarely see a full picture: Your judgment is necessarily clouded by your perspective and biases.
-With a 360-degree evaluation you get others to fill in the "rear view" and help you see what you couldn't quite picture before.
+There are aspects of it that you can readily identify as needing work and other parts that you know are working really well.
+However, with normal performance reviews, you rarely see a full picture: your judgment is often clouded by your perspective and unconscious biases.
+With a 360-degree evaluation, you get others to fill in the "rear view" and help you see what you couldn't quite picture before.

-With 360-degree feedback you gather information from the main people working with, or affected by, the person being evaluated (as well as his or her managers.)
+With 360-degree feedback you gather information from the main people working with, or affected by, the person being evaluated (as well as his or her managers).
 This is then amalgamated it into one full and complete image.
-One person can have a limited and sometimes biased view, whereas many people should provide a more accurate and more complete picture.
+One person can have a limited and sometimes biased view, whereas many people should provide a more accurate and more complete overview.

-Not only does this create a clearer picture of areas of improvement, it also encourages teamwork.
+Not only does this paint a clearer picture of which areas need improvement, it also encourages teamwork.
 After all, there's no point in someone "sucking up to the boss" if everyone else is going to point out arrogance, unhelpfulness, and political behavior!

 However, it's at about this point in the explanation of 360-degree feedback that many managers gasp and raise the following types of objections:...